ShatrovOA/dtFFT/README.md

 Key benefits: Zero-copy transpositions, GPU acceleration, and seamless MPI/CUDA integration for scientific computing.

-dtFFT aims to optimize the cycles of transformations (forward and backward):
+dtFFT aims to optimize following cycles of transformations (forward and backward):

 ```math
 X \times \dfrac{Y}{P_1} \to Y \times \dfrac{X}{P_1}
 ```
+for 2D case, and
 ```math
 X \times \dfrac{Y}{P_1} \times \dfrac{Z}{P_2} \to Y \times \dfrac{Z}{P_2} \times \dfrac{X}{P_1} \to Z \times \dfrac{X}{P_1} \times \dfrac{Y}{P_2}
 ```
-where $X, Y, Z$ are the spatial dimensions of the data, and $P_1, P_2$ are the number of processes in the Y and Z directions, respectively.
+for 3D case.
+Where $X, Y, Z$ are the spatial dimensions of the data, and $P_1, P_2$ are the number of processes in the $Y$ and $Z$ directions, respectively.

 ## Features
 - **Transform Types**: R2C, C2C, and R2R transforms